Tools

 There are multiple settings on the base unit for type of weld pulse, pulse power, pulse duration, weld frequency, preset menus for various types of metals, etc. All in all, it is an extremely versatile and easy to use machine.
 You can do everything from welding precious metals to tack welding as well as weld metals like brass and stainless steel.
 With the PUK welder weld penetration is outstanding, even on extremely thin material.
 I can weld stainless steel sheet as thin as .0005″ thick without blowing through it- imagine being able to weld broken watch hands back together.

 It is absolutely the best machine for welding silver alloys primarily due to the outstanding weld penetration.
-You can do everything from sizing rings to retipping prongs on sensitive stones (a job that can be extremely risky with a laser.)
+You can do everything from sizing rings to retipping prongs on sensitive stones (a job that can be extremely risky with a laser- colored stones really want to absorb the laser beam energy.)
 Wherever you put the needle-like electrode is EXACTLY where the weld goes.
+Unlike a laser, you don’t ever have to worry about optics being out of alignment.
 Because you can see the electrode tip through the microscope and you know exactly where the weld is going to go I find the pulse welder to cause me much less eye strain over time compared to the laser welder.
-One of the drawbacks to the PUK welder is that you always need to weld parent metal- it’s really not well suited to welding joints that have been previously soldered unless you can get rid of the vast majority of solder by mechanical means.
+One of the drawbacks to the PUK welder is that you always need to weld parent metal- it’s really not well suited to welding joints that have been previously soldered unless you can get rid of the majority of solder by mechanical means.

 The only consumables with the pulse welder are argon gas and electrodes.
 After a number of welds the electrodes need to be reground using a supplied diamond coated wheel (which is super easy to do.)